Larissa Oh

 Split view with Today and "mammoth trip" list

-In the first 3 months of shipping the split view, Twos experienced
+In the first 3 months of shipping, the feature achieved

 30% DAU